Planetary Alignment 2023: Saturn, Neptune, Jupiter, Mercury & Uranus Visible Tonight

 When will all the planets align?

-The Solar System planets never form a perfectly straight line in space, as they do not orbit in the same plane.
-But sometimes, the planets gather closely on one side of the Sun.
-At the next full alignment on May 19, 2161, the eight planets will be located within 69 degrees from each other.
+The planets of our Solar System never form a perfectly straight line in space, because their orbits aren't on the same plane.
+But sometimes, the planets gather closely on one side of the Sun and appear together in the sky.
+At the next full alignment on February 28, 2025, the seven planets – Saturn, Mercury, Neptune, Venus, Uranus, Jupiter, and Mars – will be observable in the sky simultaneously.

 What happens when the planets align?